nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The `startQuiz(:Ui)` method call from the `SingleTopicQuiz` object initializes an object of `QuizQuestionsManager` by passing into it `numberOfQuestions`, as well as an ArrayList of questions from the `Topic` object.
 The `QuizQuestionsManager` object will then randomly select `numberOfQuestions` questions from the topic the user has chosen, using its `setQuizQuestions(:int, :ArrayList<Displayable>)` method.

-Thereafter, by making use of `QuizQuestionsManager`'s `getNextQuestion()` and `areAllQuestionsAnswered()` method calls, the `goThroughQuizQuestions(:Ui, :QuizQuestionsManager)` will loop through the questions until the user answers all of them on the command line interface.
+Thereafter, by making use of `QuizQuestionsManager`'s `getNextQuestion()` and `areAllQuestionsAnswered()` method calls, the `goThroughQuizQuestions(:Ui, :QuizQuestionsManager)` will loop through the questions until the user has answered all of them on the command line interface.

 #### Implementation of QuizQuestionsManager

-As mentioned in the section on the design of the quiz system, a `QuizQuestionsManager` object will randomly select the indicated number of questions from the list of questions in the `Topic` object, and these will form the quiz questions for the user.
+As mentioned earlier in the section on the design of the quiz system, a `QuizQuestionsManager` object will randomly select the indicated number of questions from the list of questions in the `Topic` object, and these will form the quiz questions for the user.

-The Sequence Diagram below shows how `QuizQuestionsManager` achieves this for the scenario where the user indicates that he wants to attempt 5 questions from the topic on OOP, which translates to the `setQuizQuestions(5, questionsInTopic)` call:
+The Sequence Diagram below shows how `QuizQuestionsManager` is implemented to achieve this for the scenario where the user indicates that he wants to attempt 5 questions from the topic on OOP, which translates to the `setQuizQuestions(5, questionsInTopic)` call:

 ![QuizQuestionsManager_setQuizQuestions](./images/QuizQuestionsManager_setQuizQuestions.png)